xZise/flake8-future-import/README.rst

 * ``--require-code``: Doesn't complain on files which only contain comments or strings (and by extension docstrings).
 Corresponds to ``require-code = True`` in the ``tox.ini``.
+* ``--min-version``: Define the minimum version supported by the project.
+Any features already mandatory are ignored then by default.
+Additionally features not available in that version will be forbidden by default.
+If no version is specified but the parameter is present, or it is set to True in ``tox.ini``, it's using the version of Python running it.
+Corresponds to ``min-version = …`` in the ``tox.ini``.

 The stand alone version also mimics flake8's ignore parameter.